-One of the biggest changes that occur in the shift to meet the intent of the Next Generation Science Standards is the role that students play in their own learning.
+One of the biggest changes that have occured in the shift to meet the intent of the NGSS is the role that students play in their own learning.
 Students are no longer allowed to be passive participants in their own education.
 Instead, students drive the learning.
-This is especially apparent in the Science and Engineering Practice Engaging in an Argument Using Evidence.
+In middle school, this is especially apparent in the Science and Engineering Practice Engaging in an Argument Using Evidence.

-At some point in your instructional sequence, students will likely encounter questions that can be investigated.
-Ideally, these questions are student generated.
+At some point in your instructional sequence, students will encounter questions that can be investigated.
+Ideally, these questions are student-generated.
 (Click here to read more about the Science and Engineering Practice Asking Questions) Students will answer the question using evidence that they have collected in class.
 This answer will be provided in the form of a simple statement, often referred to as the claim.

 Students will use this evidence to support their claim and need to provide reasoning to connect the evidence and the claim.